 We stayed in the fabulous Tivoli Hotel, which is HUGE.
 I don’t know, but I’m guessing it must be the biggest hotel in Copenhagen.
 We chose it because it has a swimming pool.
 My daughter is obsessed with staying in hotels and even more obsessed with hotels with swimming pools.

 Possibly foolishly, we didn’t include breakfast in our package because that was going to make it more expensive.
 We assumed there would be a cafe nearby, but there wasn’t.
 There was a McDonalds, but it didn’t open until 10, so didn’t do breakfast at all.
 So breakfast was Belvitas and Nature Valley bars brought from home.
 Once we’d located a reasonably priced supermarket, we also got some yogurts and apples.
 I had to drink the yogurts because we didn’t have any spoons.

-As it’s name suggests, the hotel is pretty close to Tivoli Gardens, Copenhagen’s biggest tourist attraction, which I’ll write about in a separate post.
+As it’s name suggests, the hotel is pretty close to Tivoli Gardens, Copenhagen’s biggest tourist attraction.

 We love our European city breaks and always just walk and walk and walk.
 On the day we did parkrun (yes, we really did do parkrun in Copenhagen), I ended up walking and running 18.5 miles!
 We hired bikes the next day and cut the walking right down.
 My husband and I were back up to 15 miles for the last full day of the holiday (although we did do a four mile run that day).

 During February half-term and the first half of the Easter holidays, I was starting to get a bit stressed about the amount of work I had and how little time I was spending with the kids.
 In the past, I was able to take ad-hoc days off or just work a couple of hours in the morning.
 Of course, it’s great to have regular work and a much more regular income, but I felt bad for the kids.
 So taking a few days away and going somewhere completely different was such a good idea.